EmilyMatt/mapping-rs/README.md

 ## Features

-This crate can be used without the standard library, this can be easily achieved by disabling the default `std` feature.
+This crate can be used without the standard library, given that a memory allocator is configured(this crate __does__ use the `alloc` crate).

+this can be easily achieved by disabling the default `std` feature.
 Like so:

 ```toml
 [dependencies.mapping-algorithms-rs]